1. From Fara San Martino or Pennapiedimonte - East routes (hiking / scrambling)

-Perhaps the hardest but surely also the most rewarding routes to the summit of Monte Acquaviva approach the mountain from the east.
+Perhaps the hardest but surely the most rewarding routes to the summit of Monte Acquaviva approaches the mountain from the east.
 There are two main trailheads: the small villages of Fara San Martino and Pennapiedimonte.

 The latter (b) is a possible alternative route which (technically) might be be less trying.
 But it is much longer, too, as it is skirting the entire north face of Monte Acquavia before showing a practicable route up to the west ridge.